platz1de/EasyEdit/README.md

 Feature-rich WorldEditor for PocketMine-MP

-# Note: This branch is already updated to PMMP 5

-If you are looking for the current api 4 version, please use the [api4 branch](https://github.com/platz1de/EasyEdit/tree/api4).
-There won't be any further releases till pmmp api 5 finally gets released.

 ## Features

 - large variety of commands
 - High performance:
     - async editing, allowing the server to run normally while editing in the background
-    - low memory consumption by splitting your actions into multiple smaller edits
+    - low memory consumption by splitting your actions into multiple smaller ones
 - flicker-free editing
 - support for unique Patterns
     - set blocks in effectively infinite ways